Star Diving Club Guildford

 Well done to our team of eight divers who travelled to the South West to compete at this year's Armada Cup competition.

-Hosted by Plymouth Diving at the Plymouth Life Centre, this four-day open club meet features events for age group and elite junior divers.
+Hosted by Plymouth Diving Club at the Plymouth Life Centre, this four-day open club meet features events for age group and elite junior divers.

 The top six from the morning and lunchtime prelims went through to the finals later in the day.
 A few events here were run as straight finals.